Battle of Sisak: Aftermath and consequences

 During that war, the Ottomans managed to take Sisak.
 On 24 August 1593, the Ottomans took advantage of the absence of a large army nearby Sisak, which was defended by 100 soldiers only.
 With strong cannon fire they managed to break through the walls, and on 30 August the fortress surrendered.
 On 10 September 1593, Sisak was captured by an Ottoman army under the command of Mehmed Pasha, Beglerbeg of Rumelia.
 On 11 August 1594, the Ottoman garrison fled and set the fortress on fire.
 The Long War ended with the Peace of Zsitvatorok, on 11 November 1606, marking the first sign of a definitive halting of Ottoman expansion into Central Europe, as well as the stabilization of the frontier for half a century.
 Inner Austria, with the duchies of Styria, Carinthia, and Carniola, remained free from Ottoman control.
-Croatia was also able to maintain its independence from further Ottoman incursions and made some territorial gains following the peace treaty, such as Petrinja, Moslavina, and Čazma.
-It is also important to point out that after this first major Ottoman defeat in northwestern Balkans, the Orthodox Christian subjects of the empire, particularly Serbs and Vlachs (who had been loyal and military useful until then) began to lose faith in their Muslim masters, and began passing slowly over to the Habsburg side, both by emigrating from Ottoman-controlled lands to those of the Habsburgs, and even by revolting against the Ottomans in their own territory (Uprising in Banat).
+Habsburg realm in Croatia was also able to maintain its weakened borders from further Ottoman incursions and made some territorial gains following the peace treaty, such as Petrinja, Moslavina, and Čazma.
+It is also important to point out that after this first major Ottoman defeat in northwestern Balkans, the Orthodox Christian subjects of the empire, particularly Serbs and Vlachs (who had several rebellions against Ottomans) were called by Habsburgs to inhabit border area, both by emigrating from Ottoman-controlled lands to those of the Habsburgs, and even by revolting against the Ottomans in their own territory (Uprising in Banat).

 Legacy

 As the battle took place on Croatian territory and the main body of the Christian defenders consisted of Croatian troops, the victory has ever since played a major role in the historiography of Croatia.
 The Croatian government issued a commemorative stamp in 1993 called "Victory at Sisak".
-The traditional daily ringing of the small bell of Zagreb Cathedral, at 2 PM, is in memory of the battle, as it was the bishop of Zagreb who had borne the large part of the costs of the Sisak fortress.
+The traditional daily ringing of the small bell of Zagreb Cathedral, at 2 pm, is in memory of the battle, as it was the bishop of Zagreb who had borne the large part of the costs of the Sisak fortress.

-Since fighters from neighbouring Carniola reinforced the defenders, the battle is also a part of the Slovenian tradition.
+Since fighters from neighbouring Carniola and Styria reinforced the defenders, the battle is also a part of the Slovenian tradition.
 On 22 June 1993, the Republic of Slovenia issued three memorial coins and a postage stamp to commemorate the 400 years anniversary of the battle of Sisak.
 Until 1943, an annual commemoration service was held in the Catholic Church of Ljubljana, with the officiating priest wearing the cloak worn by Hasan Pasha in the day of the battle.